uvaai/ml1/40 week4/40 AlphaGo/content.md

 explore new strategies and not just learn from human games.
-Because number of positions is *so* large, this also required a complex ability to generalize these patterns to new board positions, which it might not have specifically seen before, but perhaps it did see situations which were "similar".
+Because number of positions is *so* large, this also required a complex ability to generalize these patterns to new board positions, which it might not have specifically seen before, but perhaps it did see situations which were *similar*.

-Given this understanding of the algorithm, do you think move 37 is creative?
-It is move that extremely unlikely for humans to play, but apparantly got a high probability of winning in AlphaGo when playing many many games versus itself.
-Is an unlikely sequence of music notes that still sound good (given a data set or metric for "sounding good") creative?
-Apparently world experts would clearly characterize this move as being creative, which in a sense is the highest bar we could possibly set for such a system.
+Given this understanding of the algorithm, consider if move 37 is actually creative.
+It is a move is that extremely unlikely for humans to play, but did get a high probability of winning in AlphaGo when playing many games versus itself.
+Is an unlikely sequence of music notes that still sounds good (given a data set or metric for "sounding good") creative?
+Apparently, world experts would characterize this specific move as being creative, which in a sense is the highest bar we could possibly set for such a system.

 For your written assignment this week, argue whether or not you think move 37 is creative.
 You may look-up and cite some definitions of creativity in your answer, but this is not required.